alvaromolrui/sharedmemos/memos-public-proxy/README.md

-to run: from memos-public-proxy do `gunicorn -w 4 --log-level INFO --capture-output 'src.memos_public_proxy.app:app'`
+to run: from sharedmemos do `gunicorn -w 4 --log-level INFO --capture-output 'src.sharedmemos.app:app'`